Ibaraki Plant (IP)

 As a future company-wide plan, we are considering a mid-term transition to ISO 45001 (Occupational Health and Safety Management System), and this plant will be preparing for the switchover in October 2025.

 In addition, each section is conducting risk assessment and risk reduction activities for existing facilities.
-12 risk level IV and V cases were addressed in FY2022, and 118 risk level III cases were addressed in FY2023.
+12 risk level IV and V cases were addressed in FY2022.

 Circle activities